web3goals/challenges-prototype/README.md

     - *If this is a challenge #30DaysOfCode, then each participant must define their own github username.*
 4. Before the deadline, each participant must verify his result.
     - *For the challenge #30DaysOfCode verification will be done with oracle, which checks user activity using GitHub API.*
-5. After the deadline, the community closes the challenge.
+5. After the deadline, the community finishes the challenge.
 Each participant with verified result will receive a part of the prize pool.

 ## 💡 Features for future versions